Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: The dequantization model

 \section{The dequantization model}

-QML algorithms typically work in the model where state preparation of input is efficient and a quantum state (or an expectation of it) is output.
+A typical QML algorithm works in the model where state preparation of input is efficient and a quantum state is output for measurement and post-processing.
+(Here, we assume an ideal and fault-tolerant quantum computer.)
 In particular, given a data point $x \in \BB{C}^n$ as input, we assume we can prepare copies of $\ket{x}$.
 For $m$ input data points as a matrix $A \in \BB{C}^{m\times n}$, we additionally assume efficient preparation of $\ket{A}$, to preserve relative scale.
-When these states are prepared from classical data, we typically require access to the data and normalization factors.
-This inspires the classical input model for our quantum-inspired algorithms, where we assume such access, and instead of preparing states, we can prepare measurements of these states.
+We wish to compare QML and classical ML on classical data, so state preparation usually requires access to this data and its normalization factors.
+This informs the classical input model for our quantum-inspired algorithms, where we assume such access, and instead of preparing states, we can prepare measurements of these states.